 May 3, 2010

-Antibiotic Use and Environmental Exposure Are Key Factors Affecting Antibiotic Resistant E. Coli Carriage in Children in Peru
+Antibiotic Use and Environmental Exposure Are Key Factors Affecting Antibiotic Resistant Escherichia Coli (E. Coli) Carriage In Children In Peru

 Antimicrobial resistance has emerged as a global health problem and is a major impediment in managing childhood infectious diseases.
 Direct and indirect exposure of young children to antibiotics through medical and agricultural usage can increase their risk for carriage of resistant E. coli, according to a new study published in the May issue of the American Journal of Tropical Medicine and Hygiene.